feedbin/feedbin-api/content/entries.md

 Get Entries
 -----------

-You can get all entries for a user sorted by `created_at`.
+You can get all entries for a user sorted by `created_at` descending.
 The entry attributes vary from the original feed in several ways.
 Links and image sources are rewritten to always point to the source.
 The created_at date is converted to UTC.

-- `GET /v1/entries.json` will return all entries for feed `203`
+- `GET /v1/entries.json` will return all entries for the user.

 ```json
 [